chenjq2/STCAResformer/README.md

 # STCAResformer
 This is the source code for STCAResformer

-You can use 'Tensorboard' to watch the experiment results directly.
+You can use "Tensorboard" to watch the experiment results directly.
 The results are shown in 'PAF/logs' and 'DailyAction-DVS/logs', you can use the 'tensorboard' to look at the data visualization.

 Example: